 You will likely start your career as a research assistant and work your way up.
 If you find yourself passionate about health care and especially how to improve it, consider looking into the nurse researcher role.

 An adult gerontology nurse practitioner (AGNP) cares for individuals from adolescence to adulthood through to advanced age.
 A AGNP diagnoses health conditions and develops treatment plans for patients just like any other nurse practitioner.
 There are a few differences when considering gerontology.
 Let’s take a look:

-The average salary for a AGNP is listed as $89,637 annually.
-This profession is growing at a rate of 36% over the next decade one of the fastest rates of all of the professions we have reviewed thus far.
+The average salary for a AGNP is listed as $151,376 annually.
+Nurse practitioners, as a whole, have a growth rate of 36% over the next decade.
+One of the fastest rates of all of the professions we have reviewed.
 If you are passionate about adult health with a strong belief that people of all ages deserve access to quality health care, then certainly investigate this lucrative job.

 An infection control nurse is in charge of controlling the spread of infectious viruses and bacteria.
 They work to keep areas sterilized to help contain an infection.
 Take a look at a few of the job duties of an infection control nurse:

-The average salary for an infection control nurse is $84,794 annually.
-The job projection for an infection control nurse is 15% but that may change depending on the current global climate.
+The average salary for an infection control nurse is $97,794 annually.
+The job projection for an infection control nurse is 26% between 2021-2031.
 This is a crucial job.
 In light of recent world events, this position is more crucial than ever.
 An infection control nurse will have the ability to remain calm in a crisis and possess excellent people skills as this position does involve a lot of communication with staff and with patients.